Copper prices are expected to trade higher today: Angel Broking

 Outlook

-On the MCX, Copper prices are expected to trade higher today; international markets trading lower by 0.36 percent at $5921 per tonne.
+Positive industrial activity number published by China support the industrial metal prices.
+On the MCX, Copper prices are expected to trade higher today; international markets trading higher by 0.31 percent at $5897 per tonne.

 For all commodities report, click here